2023 Best Value History Master's Degree Schools in New Jersey

 Best New Jersey Schools for Affordable Quality for a Master's in History

 Our 2023 rankings named Rowan University the best value school in New Jersey for history students working on their master’s degree.
-Located in the large suburb of Glassboro, Rowan is a public college with a large student population.
+Located in the suburb of Glassboro, Rowan is a public school with a fairly large student population.

-The average tuition and fees for an in-state graduate student at Rutgers Newark are $20,466 a year.
+In-state tuition fees for graduate students at Rutgers Newark are $20,466 per year.

-Rutgers Newark not only placed well in our value ranking, but it is also #3 on our Best History Master’s Degree Schools in New Jersey list.
+Rutgers Newark also took the #3 spot in our Best History Master’s Degree Schools in New Jersey rankings.

 In-state tuition fees for graduate students at Rutgers New Brunswick are $20,495 per year.